 - Measuring the reliability of each partner

-Continuous improvement initiatives based on this evaluation ensure that trust is maintained and strengthened over time.
+Continuous improvement based on these evaluations ensures that trust is maintained and strengthened over time.
 It also allows for early detection of potential issues that could undermine trust.
-The three steps that help in conducting the task include sensing data through intelligent means, identification of risk domains, and action-taking.
+The three key steps include sensing data through intelligent means, identifying risk areas, and taking action.

 A survey has revealed that 88% of firms who responded have concerns about legal, financial, privacy, and cybersecurity due to the supply chain ecosystem.
 However, around 55% of these organizations feel that they are well prepared and have a comprehensive cybersecurity strategy in place for it.

-Building trust takes time and requires purposeful, regular behaviors that show mutual respect, dependability, and openness.
+Building trust takes time and requires consistent, purposeful actions that demonstrate mutual respect, dependability, and openness.
 By prioritizing these elements, supply chain stakeholders can create a more efficient, resilient, and trustworthy network.